-atte ends this program, please answer the following questions about your youngest child in the program gram.
-1. How satisfied are you with the overall quality of this program?
-Very Satisfied Satisfied Not Satisfied Not Satisfied 2.
+nfidential and will help us to improve the services provided to you.
+If you have more than one ends this program, please answer the following questions about your youngest child in the program. vho 1.
+How satisfied are you with the overall quality of this program?
+Very Satisfied Satisfied Not Satisfied 2.
 Do you feel that A. Your child is safe in this program?
 B. Your child is happy in this program?
 3. Have you received information from the program about the following?
-A. How children develop at different ages (e.g., walk, talk, etc.) B. How your child is growing and developing C. How your child is doing in the program D. Schedule of daily activities Yes No E. What you can do to help your child learn and develop F. Parenting skills G. How to find other services in the community (e.g., employment and training opportunities, parenting classes, health care) 0 0 H. Where to report health or safety concerns and complaints I. Experience and training of program staff J. Discipline procedures K. How you can get involved with your child's program 0000 4.
-Would you like more information about any topics related to your child's care and development of the control of nent?
-Yes)
+A. How children develop at different ages (e.g., walk, talk, etc.) B. How your child is growing and developing C. How your child is doing in the program D. Schedule of daily activities Yes No E. What you can do to help your child learn and develop F. Parenting skills G. How to find other services in the community (e.g., employment and training opportunities, parenting classes, health care) 0 0 H. Where to report health or safety concerns and complaints I. Experience and training of program staff J. Discipline procedures K. How you can get involved with your child's program 000 4.
+Would you like more information about any topics related to your child's care and developm nent?
+Yes ☐ (please specify topics:)